signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 # If you are using cf CLI v6
 $ cf v3-push <app-name>
 ```
-This will deploy the app with the proper buildpacks, and the OpenTelemetry Collector running in the sidecar configuration.
+This will deploy the app with the proper buildpacks, and the Splunk OpenTelemetry Collector running in the
+sidecar configuration.

 ## Troubleshooting

-* If the app is running but the OpenTelemetry Collector is not, it may be that the sidecar configuration is not
+* If the app is running but the Splunk OpenTelemetry Collector is not, it may be that the sidecar configuration is not
 being picked up properly from the manifest file.
 Try running the following commands:

 ```sh